-Joe Biden arrives in Washington ahead of inauguration as 46th US president
+President-elect Joe Biden touched down in Washington DC on Tuesday, ahead of his inauguration on Wednesday as the 46th president of the United States.

 The incoming president and his wife Jill attended a ceremony of lights at the Lincoln Memorial to honour the thousands of Americans who have died from Covid-19.

 After four years of Donald Trump’s presidency, Mr Biden has promised to unify a country that remains shaken after the attack on the US Capitol on January 6th.
 On Wednesday, Mr Biden will be sworn-in at the same building that was stormed by a mob of Trump supporters two weeks ago.

 In remarks before he left Delaware on Tuesday, Mr Biden reflected on his "improbable story" that brought him to the White House.